sena-00/sena-00/README.md

 <h1>Hi, I'm Lucas!
-And i like to break in into things.
+And i like to break into things.

 <h2>👨‍💻 My Projects:</h2>